xenomedia/drupal-php-gulp/README.md

 ## Usage

-Deisgend to be used in Wodby Docker4Drupal when you need [grunt in your php container](https://github.com/wodby/docker4drupal/issues/253).
+Deisgend to be used in Wodby Docker4Drupal when you need [gulp in your php container](https://github.com/wodby/docker4drupal/issues/253).

 ```
   php: